 To browse links to all my posts on one page please click here.

-- About the author: Neal provides digital optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk and partypoker.com.
-He identifies areas for improvement using a combination of approaches including web analytics, heuristic analysis, customer journey mapping, usability testing, and Voice of Customer feedback.
-By aligning each stage of the customer journey with the organisation’s business goals this helps to improve conversion rates and revenues significantly as almost all websites benefit from a review of customer touch points and user journeys.
+- About the author: Neal provides digital marketing optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk, partypoker.com and Bgo.com.
+He uses a variety of techniques, including web analytics, personas, customer journey analysis and customer feedback to improve a website’s conversion rate.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
+- Neal has had articles published on website optimisation on ConversionXL, Usabilla.com and as an insight manager on the GreenBook Blog research website.
 If you wish to contact Neal please send an email to firstname.lastname@example.org.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+You can follow Neal on Twitter @Conversion Uplift UK, see his LinkedIn profile or connect on Facebook.